 Q. How do I prepare different fruits and vegetables for my NutriBullet blender?

 A. Many foods, such as blueberries or cucumbers, only require rinsing before tossing them in the NutriBullet.
 For others, such as cantaloupe, you must remove the rind.
 For stone fruits or avocados, you must remove the pit.
-You can download a complete food prep chart from the NutriBullet website.

 Q. Can I put unpeeled bananas in my NutriBullet blender?